 Visit this site https://www.durhameyelashextensions.com/ to get eyelash extensions and stop using mascara and eyelash curler.

 Update (2018): A lot of these curlers have been discontinued since I originally made this post, so I rounded up a new batch for you, complete with measurements!
 You can check it out here.

-Back when I was on the quest for an eyelash curler that fits my eye perfectly, I told myself that I wouldn’t buy any more once I found one.
+Back when I was on the quest for an eyelash curler that fits my eye and lashes perfectly, I told myself that I wouldn’t buy any more once I found one.
 But of course when I did find one – the Chanel curler – it turned out to be limited edition (supposedly at least –

 it’s still available on the Chanel website Update: not anymore).
 So I kept my eyes open just in case, and ended up getting the Dior one too.
 I was pretty satisfied at that point, but when I ran across the eyelash curler from Surratt at Barneys recently, I saw that it was actually a pretty good fit too… and so that one came home with me.